 Entity Description Group A group of researchers that make up a research group attached to a faculty, with an associated production resulting from research work.
 Integrant A person who is part of a research group, who may be a faculty member, graduate student, undergraduate student or a person external to the university.
 IntegrantType Classification for members of a group.
 It can be an undergraduate student, graduate student, teacher, external or director of the group.
 IntegrantGroup Represents a member who is associated with a research group, which has an associated member type.
-Supervisor Person in charge of the follow-up in the system and registers the groups and associated production.
-Degree Represents an undergraduate or graduate program attached to one of its faculties.
+Supervisor Person in charge of the follow-up in the system - and registers the groups and associated production.
+Degree Represents an undergraduate or graduate 0 program attached to one of its faculties.
 Institution It represents the higher education center where research products are developed.
-Product It represents the result of a research work by members of a group.
+Product It represents the result of a research work by Tioduct members of a group.
 It has a defined type and category.
-ProductType Represents the type associated with a product, defined by MinCiencias, is associated with a category of a product.
-ProductCategory Represents the classification of the products resulting from the research process, as defined by MinCiencias.
-ProductAuthor Represents a member of a group, who is the author of a product resulting from research.
+ProductType Represents the type associated with a product, r todder i ype defined by MinCiencias, is associated with a category of a product.
+ProductCategory Represents the classification of the products 1 roducicategory resulting from the research process, as defined by MinCiencias.
+ProductAuthor Represents a member of a group, who is the 1 routen tutilor author of a product resulting from research. aution of a product resulting from research.